STScI-Citizen-Science/MTPipeline/README.md

 MTPipeline
 ==========

 MTPipeline (Moveing Target Pipeline) is an imaging pipeline for Hubble Space Telescope (HST) Wide-Field Planetary Camera 2 (WFPC2) images.
-It produces processed PNGs from FITS images (Flexible Image Transport System) MTPipeline  was created for use by the CosmoQuest Solar System Explorers project and the Space Telescope Science Institute (STScI).
+It produces processed PNGs from FITS images (Flexible Image Transport System) MTPipeline  was created for use by the CosmoQuest Planet Investigators project and the Space Telescope Science Institute (STScI).

 _This is project is still under active development.
 This is not a stable release.
 Software license TBA._